catzy007/catzy007.github.io/posts/2021-04-05-windows-95-on-linux-qemu/index.md

 ### **Windows 98 on Linux QEMU**
 _Sunday, April 5, 2021_

-Today i need to make a paperworks, but i cannot think about anything.
+Today i need to make a paperwork, but i cannot think about anything.
 So instead i just spend my day trying to install a Win95 on KVM.
 But it doesn't work, so i just use simple QEMU.